Large Language Models and Games: A Survey and Roadmap: Roles of LLMs in Games

 \subsection{Player Assistant}

 A somewhat less explored role for LLMs in games is that of a player assistant: an interactive agent intended to enrich or guide the player experience in some way.
-This could be in the form of a sequence of tutorial-style tips, a character that does not causally interact with the game world at all, or an agent that is able to interact with the game world at a similar level as the player.
+This could be in the form of a sequence of tutorial-style tips, a character that does not causally interact with the game world at all, or an agent able to interact within the game environment at a similar level as the player.
 Existing games make use of player assistants in different ways.
-For example, in \emph{The Sims} (Electronic Arts, 2000) a disembodied assistant provides tips specific to the game context via dialogue boxes. \emph{Civilization VI} (Firaxis Games, 2016) uses different assistants with a visual depiction to provide similar advice suggesting the best build option according to their idiosyncratic heuristic; they may thus alleviate some decision-making from the player.
+For example, in \emph{The Sims} (Electronic Arts, 2000) a disembodied assistant provides tips specific to the game context via dialogue boxes. \emph{Civilization VI} (Firaxis Games, 2016) uses different assistants (with different portraits) to suggest the best build option according to their idiosyncratic heuristic, alleviating some decision-making from the player.
 In management games, AI may automate menial tasks such as assigning jobs to a planet's population in \emph{Stellaris} (Paradox Interactive, 2016); this assistance reduces cognitive load from the player, but the player can always micro-manage this task if they wish.

-LLMs will likely be appealing as player assistants given their potential expressive and conversational capacities.
-Coupled with either LLM-powered or heuristic-based methods for finding the best policy or action given the current game context (see Section \ref{sec:player}), an LLM-powered player assistant can construct the suggested action and the explanation as a natural language utterance delivered by a disembodied or embodied agent, expressed with a corresponding sentiment, and manifested through its body stance, gestures and facial expression.
+LLMs are appealing as player assistants given their expressive and conversational capacities.
+An LLM-based player assistant could plausibly choose an action to suggest to the player, and---more importantly---form the explanation for this suggestion as a natural language utterance delivered by a disembodied or embodied agent.
+This utterance could even be accompanied by a corresponding sentiment, and manifested through the assistant's body stance, gestures and facial expression (in the case of an embodied assistant).
+The choice of action to suggest to the player could be based on either LLM-powered or heuristic-based methods for finding the best policy or action given the current game context (see Section \ref{sec:player}).
+While not intended as a player assistant, this type of exposition is realized by embodied agents in \emph{AI people} \cite{goodai2023blog} (see Section \ref{sec:mechanic}).
 Similarly, LLMs may assist the player by undertaking some minor tasks in the game via a tailored smaller role as ``player'' within that smaller task description (see Section \ref{sec:player}).
-The potential of LLM-powered player assistants is not explored in current research, to the best of our knowledge.
-We highlight the potential of this future application in Section \ref{sec:roadmap}.
+The LLM could extrapolate the policy for such a minor task through conversation with the player, parsing the natural language chat similar to \cite{hu2024minecraft}.